Yakuza: Japan

-On August 24, 2021, Nomura Satoru became the first yakuza boss to be sentenced to death.
-Nomura was involved in one murder and assaults of three people.
-The presiding judge Adachi Ben of the Fukuoka District Court characterized the murders as extremely vicious attacks.

-Yakuza's aid in Tōhoku catastrophe
+Yakuza's aid in earthquakes

+In the wake of the 1995 Kobe earthquake, the Yamaguchi-gumi yakuza group, who are based in the area, mobilized to provide disaster relief services (including the use of a helicopter).
+Media reports contrasted this rapid response with the much slower pace at which the Japanese government's official relief efforts took place.

-Following the Tōhoku earthquake and tsunami on 11 March 2011, the Yakuza sent hundreds of trucks filled with food, water, blankets, and sanitary accessories to aid the people in the affected areas of the natural disaster.
-CNN México said that although the Yakuza operates through extortion and other violent methods, they "[moved] swiftly and quietly to provide aid to those most in need."
+Following the Tōhoku earthquake and tsunami on 11 March 2011, the yakuza sent hundreds of trucks filled with food, water, blankets, and sanitary accessories to aid the people in the affected areas of the natural disaster.

+CNN México said that although the yakuza operates through extortion and other violent methods, they "[moved] swiftly and quietly to provide aid to those most in need."

 United States

-The presence of individuals affiliated with the Yakuza in the United States has increased tremendously since the 1960s, and although much of their activity is concentrated in Hawaii, they have made their presence known in other parts of the country, especially in Los Angeles and the San Francisco Bay Area, as well as Seattle, Las Vegas, Arizona, Virginia, Chicago, and New York City.
-The Yakuza are said to use Hawaii as a midway station between Japan and mainland America, smuggling methamphetamine into the country and smuggling firearms back to Japan.
+The presence of individuals affiliated with the yakuza in the United States has increased tremendously since the 1960s, and although much of their activity is concentrated in Hawaii, they have made their presence known in other parts of the country, especially in Los Angeles and the San Francisco Bay Area, as well as Seattle, Las Vegas, Arizona, Virginia, Chicago, and New York City.
+The yakuza are said to use Hawaii as a midway station between Japan and mainland America, smuggling methamphetamine into the country and smuggling firearms back to Japan.
 They easily fit into the local population, since many tourists from Japan and other Asian countries visit the islands on a regular basis, and there is a large population of residents who are of full or partial Japanese descent.
 They also work with local gangs, funneling Japanese tourists to gambling parlors and brothels.

-In California, the Yakuza have made alliances with local Korean gangs as well as Chinese triads.
-They allied with Vietnamese gangs to gain muscle, as these gangsters were known to be able to become extremely violent as needed.
-The Yakuza identified these gangs as useful partners due to the constant stream Vietnamese cafe shoot-outs and home invasion burglaries throughout the 1980s and early 1990s.
+In California, the yakuza have made alliances with local Korean gangs as well as Chinese triads and Vietnamese gangs.
+The yakuza identified these gangs as useful partners due to the constant stream of Vietnamese cafe shoot-outs and home invasion burglaries throughout the 1980s and early 1990s.
 In New York City, they appear to collect finder's fees from Russian, Irish and Italian gang members and businessmen for guiding Japanese tourists to gambling establishments, both legal and illegal.

 Handguns manufactured in the US account for a large share (33%) of handguns seized in Japan, followed by handguns manufactured in China (16%) and in the Philippines (10%).
 In 1990, a Smith & Wesson .38 caliber revolver that cost $275 in the US could sell for up to $4,000 in Tokyo.

-The FBI suspects that the Yakuza use various operations to launder money in the US.

 In 2001, the FBI's representative in Tokyo arranged for Tadamasa Goto, the head of the group Goto-gumi, to receive a liver transplant at the UCLA Medical Center in the United States, in return for information of Yamaguchi-gumi operations in the US.
 This was done without prior consultation of the NPA.
 The journalist who uncovered the deal received threats from Goto and was given police protection in the US and in Japan.

+The FBI suspects that the yakuza were using various operations to launder money in the US as of 2008.